unxmaal/irixboot/README.md

 ```
 irixversion = '6.5'
 ```
-Set installmethod to either "ftp" or "cd". installmirror is currently not used.
+Set installmethod to either "ftp". installmirror is currently not used.

 ```
 installmethod = "ftp"